 Key Aspects of the Indiana Data Privacy Law

-- Right for Consumers to Opt Out: The Indiana Data Privacy Law permits consumers to opt out of the processing of personal data for the sale of personal data or for targeted advertisements.
-Similar to the recently enacted Iowa Data Privacy Law, the Indiana Data Privacy Law does not grant consumers the ability to opt out of profiling.
+- Right for Consumers to Opt Out: The Indiana Data Privacy Law permits consumers to opt out of the processing of personal data for the sale of personal data, profiling, or for targeted advertisements.

 - Processing Agreement Required between Controllers and Service Providers: Like certain other US State Data Privacy Laws, the Indiana Data Privacy Law requires controllers to enter into contracts with data processors that regulate how processors process data.
 Contracts under the Indiana Data Privacy Law must set forth clear instructions for processing personal data, the nature and purpose of processing, the type of data subject to processing, the duration of processing, and the parties' rights and obligations.
 The contracts also must include a duty of confidentiality and must require processors' subcontractors to sign contracts with the same requirement.
 The Indiana Data Privacy Law also requires processors to delete or return personal data upon the controller's request.